Which Construction Method is Easiest on Your Pocketbook and the Planet?

 Compare the design, the end use, and the building codes for your location, as well as the short-term and long-term costs.

-One alternative you might consider is a hybrid building that employs both steel and concrete.
+One alternative you might consider is a hybrid building that employs both steel and concrete construction.
 For example, tilt-up concrete works very well in combination with RHINO’s pre-engineered steel framing.

 Speak to a RHINO metal building specialist today for more information.